tmacharia/tmacharia.github.io/docs/_posts/2021-09-14-measure-what-matters-by-john-doerr.md

 > The biggest risk of all is not taking one.
 > &mdash; <cite>Melody Hobson</cite>

+Jim Collin's memorable phrase in *Good to Great*&mdash;spark leaps to new levels:

+A BHAG (Big Hairy Audacious Goal) is a huge and daunting goal--like a big mountain to climb.
+It is clear, compelling, and people "get it" right away.
+A BHAG serves as a unifying focal point of effort, galvanizing people and creating team spirit as people strive toward a finish line.
+Like the 1960s NASA moon mission, a BHAG captures the imagination and grabs people in the gut.

 <!--
 > I'd recommend John's book for anyone interested in becoming a better manager
 > &mdash; <cite>Bill Gates</cite>